pythonindia/inpycon2024/src/bengaluru.md

 **Amintiri**

-Aminitiri, with its lovely Teal interiors and crockery, offers pasta, sandwiches, pancakes, French toasts, egg based dishes, coffee, tea, salad etc.
+Amintiri, with its lovely Teal interiors and crockery, offers pasta, sandwiches, pancakes, French toasts, egg based dishes, coffee, tea, salad etc.

 **The Hole in the Wall**